fredericcormier/IMOStyledTableViewController/README.md

 Copy  the IMOStyledTableViewController directory to your project

 ###Using cocoapods
-~~add `pod 'IMOStyledTableViewController'` to your Podfile~~----  **Coming very soon**
+add `pod 'IMOStyledTableViewController', '~> 0.0.2'` to your Podfile
 ##Usage

+####A - Style sheet

-1 - Add a file named `style.imo` to your project, containing all the properties you want to customize (see the wiki or the demo for details on syntax and which properties are available).
+1 - Add a file named `style.imo` to your project, containing all the properties you want to customize (see the ~~wiki or~~ the demo for details on syntax and which properties are available).

 2 - Make your table view controller, a subclass of IMOStyledTableViewController
 ```objective-c